 - Bouillon cubes or instant miso soup

 - Apple cider or Sherry vinegar

-- Condiment packets from fast food restaurants or delis, including soy sauce, ketchup, horseradish, Dijon mustard and mayonnaise
+- Condiment packets, including soy sauce, ketchup, horseradish, Dijon mustard and mayonnaise

 - Dried wild mushrooms or sun-dried tomatoes

 - Tubes of anchovy paste, tomato paste, harissa or pesto

 - Vacuum-sealed olives (Trader Joe’s Marinated Olives with Lemon & Herbs) or capers

 - Fried onions or shallots (available at most grocery stores or Asian markets)

 - Single-serve nut butters